Data Classification and Protection Policy

 Personal Data is any information relating to a natural person (data subject), that can directly or indirectly identify that person.
 Examples include a name, an identification number, location data (e.g., mailing address or IP address), an online identifier (e.g., cookies) or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 The GDPR does not apply to data rendered anonymous (individuals cannot be identified from the data) or pseudonymous (provided that the “key” that enables re‑identification of individuals is kept separate and secure).

-Personally Identifiable Information (PII) is information about an individual maintained by an agency, including (1) any information that can be used to distinguish or trace an individual's identity, such as name, social security number, date, place of birth, mother's maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.
+Personally Identifiable Information is information about an individual maintained by an agency, including any information that can be used to distinguish or trace an individual's identity, such as name, social security number, date, and place of birth, mother's maiden name, any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information, driver’s license number or non-driver identification card number, account number, credit, or debit card number in combination with other identifiable data, biometric information such as a fingerprint, voice print, retina or iris image, or other unique physical representation or digital representation, and username or email address in combination with a password or security question.

 Public data may be disclosed to any person regardless of their affiliation with the University.
 It is data that does not contain PII or Personal Data concerning any individual, is not Fordham Protected data or Fordham Sensitive data.